-Growth and Expansion: During 2010, we spent approximately \$0.4 million on capital expenditures for premises and equipment.
-We expect our capital expenditures to approximate \$0.5 million in 2011, primarily for equipment upgrades.
+Growth and Expansion: During 2011, we spent approximately \$0.4 million on capital expenditures for premises and equipment.
+We expect our capital expenditures to approximate \$0.5 million in 2012, primarily for equipment upgrades.

-Management anticipates that the Company's near term level of assets will remain stable or even decline slightly in comparison with that of recent prior years due to the present recessionary economic environment and our limited excess capital resources.
+Management anticipates that the Company's near term level of assets will remain stable or even decline slightly in comparison with that of recent prior years due to the present recessionary economic environment.

-Capital Compliance: Our capital position has improved despite significant reductions in our earnings over the past two years.
-Stated as a percentage of total assets, our equity ratio was 6.1% and 5.7% at December 31, 2010 and 2009, respectively.
-At December 31, 2010, we had Tier 1 risk-based, Total risk-based and Tier 1 leverage capital in excess of the minimum levels required to be considered "well capitalized" of \$35.2 million, \$20.2 million, and \$27.7 million, respectively.
-Our subsidiary bank, Summit Community Bank, had Tier 1 risk-based, Total risk-based and Tier 1 leverage capital in excess of the minimum "well capitalized" levels of \$58.5 million, \$28.7 million, and \$51.1 million, respectively.
+Capital Compliance: Our capital position has significantly improved.
+This is primarily attributable to an increase in retained earnings due to our return to profitability in 2011, a decline in total assets, and various capital raises over the past three years.
+Stated as a percentage of total assets, our equity ratio was 7.1% and 6.1% at December 31, 2011 and 2010, respectively.
+At December 31, 2011, we had Tier 1 risk-based, Total risk-based and Tier 1 leverage capital in excess of the minimum levels required to be considered "well capitalized" of \$47.3 million, \$31.5 million, and \$37.5 million, respectively.
+Our subsidiary bank, Summit Community Bank, had Tier 1 risk-based, Total risk-based and Tier 1 leverage capital in excess of the minimum "well capitalized" levels of \$66.4 million, \$37.8 million, and \$56.6 million, respectively.
 We intend to maintain both Summit's and its subsidiary bank's capital ratios at levels that would be considered to be "well capitalized" in accordance with regulatory capital guidelines.
 See Note 16 of the accompanying consolidated financial statements for further discussion of our regulatory capital.

 During 2009, we issued \$6.8 million in subordinated debentures, of which \$5 million was issued to an affiliate of a director of Summit.
 We also issued \$1.0 million and \$0.8 million to two unrelated parties.
 These three issuances bear an interest rate of 10 percent per annum, have a term of 10 years, and are not prepayable by us within the first five years.
 During 2008, we issued \$10 million of subordinated debentures.
-This debt has an interest rate of 1 month LIBOR plus 275 basis points, a term of 7.5 years, and is not prepayable by us within the first two and a half years.
-These subordinated debentures qualify as Tier 2 capital until they are within 5 years of maturity, thereafter the amount qualifying as Tier 2 capital is reduced by 20 percent each year until maturity.
+This debt has an interest rate of 1 month LIBOR plus 275 basis points, a term of 7.5 years, and is not prepayable by us within the first debentures qualify as Tier 2 capital until they are within 5 years of maturity, thereafter the amount qualifying as Tier 2 capital is reduced by 20 percent each year until maturity.

-On September 30, 2009, we issued \$3.7 million of 8% non-cumulative convertible preferred stock.
+On September 30, 2009, we issued \$3.7 million of 8% non-cumulative convertible preferred stock and during fourth quarter 2011, we issued an additional \$5.8 million of 8% non-cumulative convertible preferred stock.